- Vice-Chancellor's Advisory Board

 Peter received a B.A.
 Hons (First Class) in Politics and American Studies from the University of Hull; an M.A. in History at the University of Illinois at Chicago Circle; and a PhD in Economics from London School of Economics.
 He was awarded a Hon.DLitt from the University of New South Wales in 2017.

 In 1987, Peter became a CEO in the Australian Public Service (APS) for two decades, working with Prime Ministers and Ministers from both sides of politics.
 His first job was to establish the Office of Multicultural Affairs.
 From 1991 he headed the Aboriginal and Torres Strait Islander Commission (ATSIC) and from July 1994 he was Chief Executive Officer of Comcare.
 He was appointed Australian Public Service Commissioner from September 1995 to February 1998.
-He served as Secretary of the Department of Employment, Workplace Relations and Small Business from 1998 until 2002 and then became the Secretary of the Department of Education, Science and Training.
+He served as Secretary of the Department of Employment, Workplace Relations and Small Business from 1998 until 2002 and then became the Secretary of the Department of Education, Science and Training for a year.

-In February 2003, Peter was asked by the Prime Minister, John Howard, to serve as Secretary of the Department of the Prime Minister and Cabinet, becoming the nation’s most senior public servant.
-He did so for 5 years.
-During that time the so-called ‘Shergold Report’ (actually the report of the Task Group on Emissions Trading) was presented to – and accepted by – the Commonwealth government.
+In February 2003, Peter was asked by the Prime Minister, John Howard, to serve as Secretary of the Department of the Prime Minister and Cabinet, becoming the nation's most senior public servant.
+He did so for five years.
+During that time the so-called 'Shergold Report' (actually the report of the Task Group on Emissions Trading) was presented to – and accepted by – the Commonwealth government, but was never implemented.
 He managed the transition to government of the new Prime Minister, Kevin Rudd, leaving the APS in February 2008.

-In the not-for-profit field Peter has been the chair of the Australian Rural Leadership Foundation, the deputy chair of the Sydney Writers’ Festival, patron of the Left-Right Think Tank.
-He was CEO of the Centre for Social Impact from 2008–2011 and is now its chair.
+In the not-for-profit field he has been the chair of the Australian Rural Leadership Foundation, the deputy chair of the Sydney Writers’ Festival and patron of the Left-Right Think Tank.
+He was CEO of the Centre for Social Impact from 2008-11 and is now its chair.
 He was a member of the State Library Council of NSW.
-Presently he is Chair of the AMP Foundation and serves on the board of Australia for UNHCR.
+Presently he is Chair of the AMP Foundation and Crescent Institute and Patron of the Good Things Institute.